sdsuai/LLM-RAG-WebUI-Integration-/README.md

     * You will need some text-to-speech library for the program to talk back as a bonus.
 The voice of the doesnt have to be great.
 * If you have a decent enough PC:
     * Use bigger LLMs like mistral (fine-tuned instruct version)
-    * You can also create a mode is good that uses a multimodal model like Llava.
+    * You can also create a mode that uses a multimodal model like Llava.